 Purchases of Class A Shares may commence on February 6, 2020 and will end on the earlier of February 5, 2021 or the date on which the Company has either acquired the maximum number of Class A Shares allowable under the NCIB or otherwise decided not to make any further purchases for cancellation under it.

 Under its current NCIB that commenced on February 6, 2019 and will end on February 5, 2020, the Company received the approval of the TSX to repurchase for cancellation up to 20,100,499 Class A Shares.
 As at January 22, 2020, CGI has purchased 6,954,032 Class A Shares by means of open market transactions, through the facilities of the TSX and through alternative trading systems, and by way of private agreements under issuer bid exemption orders issued by securities regulators, at a weighted average price of $97.13 per Class A Share, for a total consideration of $675,429,649.

 CGI has implemented an automatic share purchase plan with its designated broker in connection with the NCIB in order to allow, if deemed advisable by the Company, for share purchases for cancellation during self-imposed blackout periods.

 Founded in 1976, CGI is among the largest independent IT and business consulting services firms in the world.
-With approximately 74,000 professionals across the globe, CGI delivers an end-to-end portfolio of capabilities, from IT and business consulting to systems integration, outsourcing services and intellectual property solutions.
+With 77,500 consultants and other professionals across the globe, CGI delivers an end-to-end portfolio of capabilities, from strategic IT and business consulting to systems integration, managed IT and business process services and intellectual property solutions.
 CGI works with clients through a local relationship model complemented by a global delivery network that helps clients digitally transform their organizations and accelerate results.
-With annual revenue of C$11.5 billion, CGI shares are listed on the TSX (GIB.A) and the NYSE (GIB).
+With Fiscal 2019 reported revenue of C$12.1 billion, CGI shares are listed on the TSX (GIB.A) and the NYSE (GIB).
 Learn more at cgi.com.